tremor-rs/tremor-www-docs/docs/workshop/examples/41_otel_zipkin/README.md

-# CNCF OpenTelemetry Zipkin Interorking
+# CNCF OpenTelemetry Zipkin Interworking

 This example builds on the simple passthrough CNCF OpenTelemetry configuration but configures Zipkin as a receiver and exporter in the